tanmayparekh111/SalesReportMaking/README.md

 *****************************************************************************************************************
 PYTHON CLEANING AND DATA PREPARING PART
+Note: Here in DataSet folder you will only see one csv file because of the file sizes are greater than 25mb
+      any one can download this code and if run in local with providing the database connection details in the GetData.py this will work perfectly fine.
 *****************************************************************************************************************
 here i have 1project folder named DATAANALYSISINTERVIEW in which i have made 3python files